Morpho-lang/morpho-morphopm/README.md

 # morphopm

-`morphopm` is a simple package manager for the [morpho](https://github.com/Morpho-lang/morpho) language.  `morphopm` downloads known packages from a known git repository, can build them if necessary, and obtains external dependencies using external package managers.
+`morphopm` is a simple package manager for the [morpho](https://github.com/Morpho-lang/morpho) language.  `morphopm` downloads known packages from a known git repository, builds them if necessary, and obtains external dependencies using external package managers.

 To get a list of available packages: